Montana Fly Fishing Rivers

 Dry fly fishing is so consistently productive that we very seldom fish with nymphs.
 As a matter of fact, we almost consider nymphing as “cheating” on the South Fork!

 The South Fork of the Flathead is also one of the very few places in the lower 48 where it is legal to fish for Bull Trout.
 Some of the Bull Trout in the South Fork are absolutely huge!
 Some will exceed 40 inches!
-6, 7, even 8 weight rods are required to land these monsters!
-They will really test your tackle once the get hold of your streamer!
+6, 7, and even 8-weight rods are required to land these monsters!
+They will really test your tackle once they get hold of your streamer!

 South Fork trips are 7 days long.
 It takes a day and a half on horseback just to get there.
 Mules carry our gear and rafts to the upper river where our trips begin.
 Depending upon the trip, we may spend 2 nights at our first riverside camp and take 4 days to float out.
 Or we might stay only one night at each campsite and take 5 shorter days to float out.